jashera/jashera.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer in Psychology in the [Essex Pathways Department](https://www.essex.ac.uk/departments/essex-pathways), and a final year PhD student working with [Professor Paul Hibbard](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=3193) and [Dr Loes van Dam](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=4959) in the [Department of Psychology](https://www.essex.ac.uk/departments/psychology) at the [University of Essex](https://www.essex.ac.uk).
+I am currently in position as a Lecturer in Psychology in the [Essex Pathways Department](https://www.essex.ac.uk/departments/essex-pathways), and undertaking post doctoral research in Augmented Reality for Visual Impairmeny which has been funded by a grant awarded by [Eastern Arc (EIRA)](http://easternarc.ac.uk/eira/).
+I completed my PhD in August 2019 working with [Professor Paul Hibbard](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=3193) and [Dr Loes van Dam](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=4959) in the [Department of Psychology](https://www.essex.ac.uk/departments/psychology) at the [University of Essex](https://www.essex.ac.uk).

-I am currently working on a project grant recently awarded by Eastern Arc (EIRA), investigating ways technology such as AR and VR can help people with visual field deficits.

 ## Other Research Interests
 * Linear and Non-Linear Mixed Effects Models